jonnyhoeven/puppet-to-ansible/README.md

 # Puppet to Ansible

-The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environments, roles and hosts to generate a Ansible compatible inventory file.
+The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environments, roles and hosts to generate Ansible compatible inventory files.

 The mapping of the Puppet environment to the Ansible inventory is as follows:
 For each environment folder, the script will look for `data/nodes` folders and looks up the role in `data/roles`